 Another common question people have is whether or not, and for how long, they can leave Traeger pellets in the hopper before they go bad.

 While it would be very convenient to leave a large batch of pellets right in the hopper of your Traeger for whenever you feel like firing it up, its unfortunately not the best practice.

 With your Traeger exposed to rain, snow, humidity, and fluctuating temperatures, the pellets you leave in the hopper will quickly soften and not burn as well.

 If left in there long enough, they can even rot and mold, clog up the auger, and make a mess the next time you start the grill.

-Pellets are best stored in a very dry, room temperature environment, such as a 5 gallon bucket with a sealable lid indoors.
+Pellets are best stored in a very dry, room temperature environment, ideally in a pellet storage container like this great one from Oklahoma Joe’s.